 Prerequisites: IT 120 or CS 356.
 This course will introduce the tasks and techniques required to perform as a system administrator of Linux systems.
 Topics to be covered include booting, process control, the file system, managing users and resources, backups, configuration management, networking, the network file system, email servers, security, hardware devices, interoperability, and daemons.
 Whenever possible, lectures will be augmented with hands-on exercises.

-Prerequisites: IT 266.
+Prerequisites: IT 266 and either IT 114 or CS 114.
 This course introduces students to the core concepts and skills necessary for the development of games utilizing 2D graphics.
 Students will learn how to set up and program their own 2D graphics based game engine.
 The engine will integrate 2D graphics, audio, input handling and network socket programming.
 Students will learn how to utilize their own custom 2D graphics and sounds into their projects.
 Once complete, students will have created two fully functional games.

 IT 380.
 Educational Software Design.
 3 credits, 3 contact hours (3;0;0).